 “The Captioning Studio does provide some international services.
 Our ‘live’ captioning systems for theatre and live events like lectures and conferences work over the internet with live audio being sent to a captioner and the captions being sent back to the viewer in the venue via our cloud-based servers,” French says.

 The Captioning Studio has been highly decorated for their work.
 They’ve won many ‘Best Event Captioning’ titles at National Captioning Awards in years past.
-More recently, they won the Business Human Rights Awards from the Australian Human Rights Commission in 2011.
-In 2012, they won the National Disability Awards.
+More recently, they won the prestigious Business Human Rights Awards from the Australian Human Rights Commission and the Federal Government’s coveted National Disability Award.

-“If I saw someone walking down the street with a hearing aid and asked them if they knew they could go to the theatre with captioning, most of them would say they had no idea.
-These awards are a way of getting the word out.”
+“If you asked someone with a hearing aid whether they knew they could go to the theatre with captioning, most of them would say they had no idea.
+These awards are a way of spreading the word.”

-This is an example of their live captioning capability – a highly trained court writer or stenocaptioner listens to a live feed of a lecture or event, and within two seconds their accurate-to-the-word captions will show up on the user’s screen.
+This is an example of their live captioning capability – a highly trained captioner listens to a live feed of a lecture or event, and within two seconds their accurate-to-the-word captions will show up on the user’s screen.

-“This student said it was the first time she had gone through a year of education and really understood everything that’s been going on.
-She inspired us so much.
-She was in a wheel chair, she was physically disabled as well as profoundly deaf – and just amazing.
+“This student said it was the first time she had gone through a year of education and really understood everything that’s been going on.”

 (taken from The Lead)